Johnny's in the Basement: Reception

 The book remained popular for many years.
 According to WorldCat, the book is held in 446 libraries.

 Reviewers consider the book "full of sly humor", and "another corker" It is also described as "a preadolescent way to show contempt for adults' exploitation."
 A film named Johnny's in the Basement was planned, but it was canceled on May 2, 2003.

 Plot summary

-Johnny, who has just turned 11 years old, goes in the basement where nobody bothers him.
-His parents want him to grow up and go to dance class.
+Johnny Laxatayl, who has just turned 11 years old, goes in the basement where nobody bothers him.
+Johnny's parents want him to grow up and go to dance class.
 They also want Johnny to get rid of his bottle cap collection.
-At dance class Johnny meets a girl named Valerie who also hates dance class, but likes Johnny.
+At dance class, Johnny meets a girl named Valerie who also hates dance class, but likes Johnny.
 Johnny sells his bottle cap collection, and he and Valerie spend the $86.33 they receive for it on miscellaneous impractical items.